 It’s highly diversified among asset classes including equities, bonds, gold and commodities.

 without significant loss of capital.

-It is not likely to earn high percentile

-returns over the long run—the price you pay for stability.
+It is not likely to earn high returns over the long run—the price you pay for stability.

 Here’s a quick recap of the takeaways.

 Diversifying among asset classes reduces volatility and risk.
 If you're risk averse or potentially need

 to withdraw your investments within a few years, consider higher asset class diversification, particularly into bonds.